✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 Stage 4 — Accommodation for every night

 The rule is easy to state and easy to get wrong: every night between your arrival flight and your departure flight must be accounted for.
-If you’re visiting one city, that’s a single hotel reservation matching your dates.
-If you’re visiting three, it’s a chain of reservations where each check-out date is the next check-in date — no gap nights, no overlaps.
+One city means a single reservation matching your dates.
+Three cities mean a chain in which each check-out date is the next check-in date — no gap nights, no overlaps.
 A single unexplained night invites follow-up questions and slows everything down.

-Each reservation should show your name, the property’s address and the exact dates.
+Each reservation should show your name, the property’s address and the exact dates; ours are issued to the nights the flights create, which is the point of doing hotel bookings for visa applications after the flight rather than before.
 If you’re staying with family or friends for part of the stay, your consulate’s checklist (stage 1) tells you what an invitation or proof of sponsorship must look like — formats differ, so follow it precisely.

 Your file at this point: flights plus hotels whose nights sum exactly to your stay.
 The spine now has every vertebra.